PetrykVitalii/nada-tv/README.md

   ```
   According to the task: "The first layout should use the “Schedule” API"
   (https://www.tvmaze.com/api#schedule) which doesn't provide any
-  appropriate info to implement pagination as it should be.
+  appropriate info to implement pagination as it should.
 We are not
   aware of pages for the current endpoint or its total number of items.
   The scheduled shows date was chosen as a pagination unit to implement
   the Home page pagination.
   ```